2023 Garfield County, Washington,

 A Memorial Service to be held at 2pm Sunday, May 28th at Audubon Park United Methodist Church, 3908 N Driscoll Blvd, Spokane, Revs.
 Geoff Helton and Glenn Kennedy officiating.
 Memorial contributions may be made to the charity of your choice.

-Thiron Phillip "Phil" Crawford
+Thrion Phillip "Phil" Crawford

-Thiron Phillip "Phil" Crawford passed away Friday April 21, 2023.
+Thrion Phillip "Phil" Crawford passed away Friday April 21, 2023.

-obit photo of Thiron Phillip 'Phil' Crawford
+obit photo of Thrion Phillip 'Phil' Crawford

 Phil was raised on the family farm where he and his siblings would, at times, try their parents patience.
 Phil and his brother Lloyd one cold morning decided that it would be a good idea to heat up the outhouse toilet seat.
 Fortunately they got the fire out before it did any damage.
 Also one time when his parents went into town they were told not to saddle up the horses.
 They did follow their dad's request and saddled up a cow instead.